FortiGuard Web Filtering Service

 - Warning presents the user with a message, allowing them to continue if they choose.

-The choices of actions available will depend on the mode of inspection.
+The options of actions available will depend on the mode of inspection.

-- Proxy - Allow, Block, Monitor, Warning, Authenticate & Disable.
+- Proxy - Allow, Block, Monitor, Warning, Authenticate and Disable.

 - Flow-based - Allow, Block & Monitor.